xXMojerxx/Jude-APCS-Classroom/comlicated-code.md

 ```
 Looks confusing at first?
 Well, we can see that we added a new dot function -> .forEach!!!. .forEach checks every value within the list and creates a function based of off it.
 This is where we get into the semi-complicated zone.

 Since we can use .forEach now, we can also aply this to elements we have created!
-Going based pff the program above, we can see that I have made 3 elements, an image, a text, and a number.
+Going based off the program above, we can see that I have made 3 elements, an image, a text, and a number.
 Using these elements, we can check ***FOR EACH*** elements and apply it to the on event function.
 Think of it as a way to replace the parameter with whatever element you are trinyg to use.

 So, if i were to have 3 elements presented, I am running the function the amount of elements I have.
 If i were to click on the image element, we can replace the element parameter with image instead.
 Same thing goes for the text and the number